DataONEorg/Education/_lessons/lessons/01_management/index.md

 ### Foundation to Advance Science

 Data should be managed to:
-* Maximize the effective use and value of data & information assets
+.full-width[* Maximize the effective use and value of data & information assets
 * Continually improve quality including: accuracy, integrity, integration, timeliness of capture, presentation, relevance & usefulness
 * Ensure appropriate use of data and information
 * Facilitate data sharing
-* Ensure sustainability and accessibility in long term for re-use in science
+* Ensure sustainability and accessibility in long term for re-use in science]

 ---